How to Fix Poor Organisational Communication in Your Workplace in 6 Easy Steps

 Why is communication important in the workplace?

 Communication is important in the workplace because it facilitates the exchange of information, ideas, and feedback, which can improve productivity, collaboration, and decision-making.
 Good communication also helps to build trust and relationships among team members, avoid misunderstandings, and create a positive work culture.
-The long term effect of good communication is a more cohesive workplace that is better equipped to both accommodate the needs of their employees, as well as solve problems effectively.
+The long term effect of good communication is a more cohesive workplace that is better equipped to both accommodate the needs of their employees, and solve problems effectively.

 Why is poor communication in the workplace a problem?